lorikayman/RebisTheory/memorandum.md

 - Clockworks, the Core, and the Architect;
 - And a tier-list of narratives??

 We believe we have identified their respective themes, alchemical and eldritch motifs, and **much more**.
-Most importantly, we present a **cohesive, complete system, to which entirety of Cradle's cosmology and metaphysics abides**. _As one gremlin had warned, and as we followed his admonition,_ we discovered a tragic history of multiple long gone factions with Cradle and Undercorp at the center of the convergence.
+Most importantly, we present a **cohesive, complete system, to which entirety of Cradle's cosmology and metaphysics abides**.

+~~As one gremlin had warned, and as we followed his admonition~~ we discovered not only shadows, but a tragic history of multiple long gone civilizations, with Cradle and Undercorp at the center of the convergence.

 Considering the size of the document, be rest assured, — our biotechs are ~~outsourcing to Undercorp~~ already working on the video presentation.